-It’s always fun getting new gear, whether it’s a smartphone camera or a DSLR.
+It’s always fun getting new gear, whether it’s a new smartphone camera or a new DSLR camera.

 Step 3: Everyone should learn the different compositions, seeing the different possibilities, allow you to choose the best suited one at the time.
 That includes learning how to break the rules.